Best Portable Chargers and Power Banks in 2026

 What to Look For in Portable Chargers

-- Capacity (mAh) - Higher capacity means more charges for your devices; aim for at least 2x your phone's battery for a full day of backup
+- Capacity (mAh) - Higher capacity means more charges; target at least 2x your phone's battery for a full day of backup

-- Port types and quantity - Multiple ports allow charging several devices simultaneously; USB-C PD is essential for modern devices
+- Port types and quantity - USB-C PD is required for modern devices; having USB-A covers older accessories

-- Display or indicators - Shows remaining capacity so you know how much power is left
+- Display or indicators - Shows remaining charge level so you know what you have left

-- Safety features - Overcharge protection, temperature management, and safety certifications ensure safe operation
+- Safety features - Overcharge protection and temperature management

 How to Choose the Right Capacity